-Given its stylish looks and added functionality, it’s not hard to see why, since 1963, it has been one of Rolex’s best sellers across the planet.
+Given its stylish looks and added functionality it’s not hard to see why, since 1963, it has been one of Rolex’s best sellers across the planet.
 The Daytona owned by legendary actor and race car driver Paul Newman, recently sold for a whopping £17,000,000 – the most expensive Rolex ever sold!

 Rolex’s reign at the top of the watch market has been constant for a long while now and with style and quality assured, shows no sign of changing.
-The timekeeping heavyweight churn out over 2000 watches a day from their factories due to their huge popularity across the Globe.
+The timekeeping heavyweight churn out over 2000 watches a day from their Swiss factories due to their continued popularity across the Globe.

 With a classic style to suit every taste, there is a Rolex out there for everyone with some great bargains to be had.

 Check out our range of Rolex watches here to find the piece you’ve always dreamed of.